Investor Alert - Citigroup’s Inaccurate Research Ratings Result in FINRA Sanctions of Over $11M

 According to the New York Times, while Citigroup’s individual investors were severely affected by these ratings, their institutional clients, who also use Citigroup’s ratings in investment decisions, were not.
 Individuals use brokerage firms, and pay commissions to brokers, in order to obtain the knowledge and expertise of industry experts.
 However, in Citigroup’s case, it seems these individuals were not only provided with inaccurate research ratings, but were also put at a disadvantage when compared to other retail clients.

 The experienced securities arbitration and regulatory attorneys at Lubiner, Schmidt & Palumbo would be interested in speaking with Citigroup investors who had an account relationship between February 2011 and December 2015.
-Please contact us for a free consultation.
+Please contact us for a consultation.